 Similar to the USFWS refuge role, the AGFC would be responsible for identifying opportunities to enhance conservation of the State's wildlife and aquatic species resources within the WMA's.
 The WMA system includes areas much further north in the basin than the approved federal Cache River NWR acquisition boundary, and contains a significant footprint in the Bayou DeView portion of the basin as well.
-This is the first distinction between the AGFC roles and the USFWS - the AGFC is not limited to the acquisition boundary of a federal refuge to take on the role of operating and managing an area for public use and wildlife habitat.
+This is the first distinction between the AGFC roles and the USFWS - the AGFC is not restricted by an acquisition boundary within which it can take on the role of operating and managing an area for public use and wildlife habitat.
 The agency already operates these areas: Black Swamp, Cattail Marsh, Ring Slough, Frierson, Scatter Creek, and Bayou DeView WMA's, and Benson Creek Natural Area/WMA.
-These areas all fall outside the Cache River approved acquisition boundary.
+These areas, except for Black Swamp (ANRC) and Benson creek (ANHC), all fall outside the Cache River approved acquisition boundary.
+The USFWS is not seeking opportunity to acquire these areas.

 The second distinction is a stronger focus on public access by AGFC due to its role in managing the state's wildlife and fishery resources for the recreational hunting and fishing use by the public.
-This is directly reflected in the number of public boat ramps on AGFC lands versus federal lands in the NWR system within the Cache River basin (25 AGFC ramps versus 2 owned by the federal government).
 AGFC would also provide advice regarding impact analyses and formulation of ecosystem restoration plans.